 Google likes to experiment with new features before integrating them in its core apps.
 But what most Gmail business users don’t realize is that you can enable many of these settings to improve your productivity or gain access to new features.
 It’s been called Gmail Labs in the past, but now you’ll find it under the Advanced tab of the Settings menu.
 Play around with these settings to find new, efficient ways to use Gmail; just be aware that sometimes, these features won’t work as intended, and they’re subject to removal with little to no advanced notice.

 9. Experiment with third-party apps and plugins.

-Another advantage of Gmail for business is its openness to third-party apps, plugins, extensions, and other integrations.
+Another advantage of Gmail for business is its openness to third-party Gmail plugins, apps, extensions, and other integrations.
 On the right-hand side of your inbox, you’ll see a link to the G Suite Marketplace, where you can browse some of the most popular apps to integrate with your inbox.
 You can also find Google Chrome browser extensions that make your Gmail experience better in some novel way.
-I’ve compiled a list of my 54 favorite apps and extensions here; obviously, it would be too overwhelming to download (or even try) all of them, but there should be at least a handful with the potential to improve your work.
+I’ve compiled a list of my 54 favorite apps and extensions here as well as a list of the top Chrome productivity extensions here.
+Obviously, it would be too overwhelming to download (or even try) all of them, but there should be at least a handful with the potential to improve your work.